vinb7/pulsed_laser_intensity_stabilization/README.md

 # Schematics
 ## Experiment Setup Schematics
 <img src="https://github.com/vinb7/pulsed_laser_intensity_stabilization/blob/branch_Tommy/Setup_Schematics.png" width="1000">
 We have a 635nm laser first shining into a sequence of optics, where the light is split into two portions.
-A portion goes directly into a photodiode and becomes our raw signal - we monitor the change of laser intensity using this signal.
-The other portion of the laser goes through an acousto-optic modulator, or AOM, which acts as a diffraction grating and can diffract incident light into different angles.
-For our setup, we take the first order light.
-This first order light will be the output, and be fed back to the Arduino.
+A portion (how large this portion is depends on the dynamic range of our setup) of the laser power goes directly into a photodiode and becomes our raw signal - we monitor the change of laser intensity using this signal.
+The other portion of the laser power goes through an acousto-optic modulator, or AOM, which acts as a diffraction grating and can diffract incident light into different angles.
+For our setup, we take the first order light as our output, and it is fed back to the Arduino pin A1.
 This is the signal we want to stabilize.
-The Arduino then calculates a correction signal, feeding it into a Voltage Variable Attenuator, or VVA, to control how much power the AOM gets by attenuating the pulsed signal from a function generator.
+The Arduino then calculates a correction signal, outputting the voltage from pin DAC1, feeding it into a Voltage Variable Attenuator, or VVA, to control how much power the AOM gets by attenuating the pulsed signal from a function generator.
 The more power the AOM gets, the more optical power is distributed to the first order light.
 <img src="https://github.com/vinb7/pulsed_laser_intensity_stabilization/blob/branch_Tommy/Experimental_Setup.png" width="1000">

 ## Acousto-Optics Modulator (AOM)